deepset-ai/haystack/README.md

 To update your installation, do a ``git pull``.
 The ``--editable`` flag will update changes immediately.

-Note that this command will install the **base** version of the package, which includes only the Elasticsearch document store and the most common used components.
+Note that this command will install the **base** version of the package, which includes only the Elasticsearch document store and the most commonly used components.

 For a complete installation that includes all optional components, please run instead: